Gold prices are expected to trade higher today: Angel Broking

-According to Angel Broking, Gold On Wednesday, Gold prices rose by 0.41 percent to close at $1462.9 per ounce.
+According to Angel Broking, On Monday, spot gold prices higher by 0.25 percent to close at $1470.8 per ounce.
+Uncertainties revolving around the prolonged trade spat weighed on the market sentiments and boosted the demand for the safe haven asset.

 Angel Broking's report on Gold